patrik1970/library-app/README.md

 # Library CRUD App

-This is a library app for collecting library.
+This is a library CRUD App Written in Emberjs.

 ## Prerequisites